Ahrefs vs Moz vs Semrush (2026) — Which is Best for SEO and AI Visibility Tracking?

 Ahrefs and Semrush both beat Moz here, because they offer traffic estimates while Moz doesn’t.

 In terms of the accuracy of these estimates, based on looking at Ahrefs and Semrush’s traffic estimates for domains that I have access to and comparing them against their actual traffic, I’ve found that Ahrefs’ guesses tend to be slightly more accurate.
-But it will depend on the sites involved — I’ve noticed that Semrush tends to get it right more often when larger websites are involved.
+But it will depend on the sites involved — I’ve noticed that Semrush tends to get it right more often when high-traffic websites are involved.

 Overall, I’d say that it’s probably a draw here for Ahrefs and Semrush.